LivelyKernel/lively.next/README.md

 By importing [module-resolver.js](module-resolver.js) into your nodejs process and specifying the package directories via environment variables, nodejs will then use those directories when it tries to load modules.
 Alternatively to manually importing `module-resolver.js` you can use [bin/node](bin/node) to start nodejs.

+### Comparison with npm and yarn

+#### npm

+The package install strategy of npm version 1 and 2 was to install all dependencies of a package it listed in `package.json` into a `node_modules` folder in the packages base directory.
+Sub-packages were installed in the same way recursively.
+The downside of this approach is that for lots of dependencies the node_modules folder structure can grow very large and very deep.

+npm version >= 3 improves that by using a [deduplication and localization strategy](https://docs.npmjs.com/how-npm-works/npm3).
+This alleviates the deep folder problem but still keeps a the `node_modules` tree structure around.
+The downside of this approach is that the location of particular packages is not transparent anymore.
+In order to find a package in the dependency tree one has to essentially execute the [node.js module lookup algorithm](https://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders).
+This becomes a problem when using packages and their dependencies in the browser or with other module systems (like [SystemJS](https://github.com/systemjs/systemjs) or [lively.modules](https://github.com/LivelyKernel/lively.modules)).

+Also, sharing of installed packages across local projects is not possible.
+If you have mutliple packages you develop and that are therefore not installed via npm, dependencies of those are not shared, each gets its own `node_modules` tree.
+Depending on how many local projects you have this can waste gigabytes.

+Furthermore, local packages do not know about each other.
+If you have a `packaga-a` that requires a `package-b` you either have to place `package-b` directly inside the node_modules of `package-a` or [npm link](https://docs.npmjs.com/cli/link) `package-b` or symlink package-b => package-a.  npm link is global so you cannot have multiple versions of `package-b`.
+As of npm version 5, symlinking freezes `npm update` and `npm install` processes or leads to endless recursive calls (which sometimes also happens with npm link)...

+The name and location of the `node_module` folder cannot be customized.

+#### yarn

+The [yarn package](https://yarnpkg.com/) manager is an alternative to npm.
+It uses a local cache to avoid downloading dependencies multiple times and on install links the dependencies required by the projects into `node_modules` folders.
+This avoids having mutliple copies of one dependency in the system and wasting space.
+To find the exact location of a particular package, one still needs to follow the nodejs module lookup algorithm.

+Yarn has an option to [install flat dependencies](https://yarnpkg.com/en/docs/cli/install#toc-yarn-install-flat).
+However, in the case of version conflicts, the user has to specify a resolution that picks one of the conflicting versions.
+This can potentially lead to runtime issues as packages have to use the wrong version of their dependencies.

+The name and location of the `node_module` folder cannot be customized (but there is a [PR].

+#### flatn

+flatn uses a different strategy by allowing a fully custom location or multiple locations for package dependencies.
+Those dependencies can then be shared by local packages.
+No symlinking happens but the [node.js runtime is extended](https://github.com/rksm/flatn/blob/master/module-resolver.js) to lookup the dependencies in the right location.
+Additionally, flatn provides an option to specify development packages that are then made known to the runtime similarly and that are not constrained by their version specifiers.

 ### Example

 Let's say we have a local package `foo` with package.json